osposweb/osposweb.github.io/Item-Kits.md

 ## 2. Definitions/Structure

-**Item Kits** represent a collection of stocked items or labor items.
+*Item Kits* represent a collection of stocked items or labor items.

+* *Item Kit Name* is the internal name used for the kit.
+It will not be used for the invoice or receipt.
+When the kit is created the *item kit name* will be loaded from the selected *item kit item*.

+* *Item Kit Description* is description of the kit for internal use only.
+It will not appear on invoices or receipts.

+* *Item Kit Item* (NEW) (a.k.a. *Kit Item*) is the item number of the item on the `item` table that represents the kit.
+This is an optional field and is needed only if you need the *kit item* listed on the invoice or receipt, or you need to track the the number of kits that you have available to sale.

+* *Item Kit Discount* (NEW) is the discount amount to be applied to all items in the kit that are to be priced out.

+* *Kit Pricing Method* (NEW) is a code that identifies how the prices are to be applied to item kit items when they are added to the `sales_items` table.
+The values are(0=all kit items are priced based on the price found in the `items` table, 1=The kit is priced based on the price of the *kit item*, 2=The kit is priced based on the price of the kit item* plus the price of any stocked items that are included in the kit)

+* *Print Kit Items* (NEW) is a code that identifies whether or not items with a zero price should be included in the printed receipt or invoice.
+The values are (0=Include all item kit items in the receipt and invoice, 1=Include only priced items in the receipt or invoice, 2=Include only the *kit item* in the receipt or invoice.)

-**Item Kit Items** represent an individual item that is part of a kit.
+*Item Kit Items* represent an individual item that is part of a kit.
 The same item can be a component of multiple kits.

 An *Item Kit* can also combine both *stock* and *labor* items.